memset0/membot/README.md

 #### Deploy as a bot

 It means you will start the bot with all features enabled.
 However, this will probably cost you a bit of time on the config file.
-Due to the limitation of my energy, I would not provide template configuration files in the near future, you can refer to the `Config` interfaces in the code by yourself.
+Due to the limitation of my energy, template configuration files would not be provided in the near future, you can refer to the `Config` interfaces in the code by yourself.

-Notice our project is dependent on `ffmpeg` to handle media files, make sure you have it installed before launching.
+Notice that our image operatoring service is dependent on ffmpeg to handle, make sure you have it installed before launching.

 ```shell
 yarn